 Yassin shares the same sentiment.
 “What will preserve the ECA’s autonomy and objectivity are two things.
 First, it has to be directly subordinate to the prime minister and away from other ministers who have direct commercial and industrial interests.
 Second, the ECA has to have more independent members on the board of directors — as opposed to those who only represent economic and commercial entities — so that decisions made at the end are more autonomous,” she says.

-The ECA operates under the Ministry of Trade and Industry, which used to be responsible for appointing the ECA’s chairman and board of directors.
+The ECA operates under the Ministry of Trade and Industry, which used to be responsible for appointing the ECA’s chairperson and board of directors.
 But last January, this role was transferred to the prime minister.
-The ECA’s board of directors consists of the agency’s chairman, three representatives from the State Council, the Ministry of Trade and Industry, and the Ministry of Supply and Internal Trade, three representatives from the Cairo Chamber of Commerce, the Federation of Egyptian Industries, and the Consumer Protection Agency, and finally three legal and economic experts.
+The ECA’s board of directors consists of the agency’s chairperson, three representatives from the State Council, the Ministry of Trade and Industry, and the Ministry of Supply and Internal Trade, three representatives from the Cairo Chamber of Commerce, the Federation of Egyptian Industries, and the Consumer Protection Agency, and finally three legal and economic experts.

 Shaheen adds that one fundamental problem that has persisted since the establishment of the ECA is the lack of professional and academic expertise in competition protection.
 It is not a subject that is taught in universities for example.
 As she explains, a large group was appointed to run the ECA when it was first established, but the members were not sufficiently trained to manage the agency and lacked the specialized credentials needed to make intelligent and informed decisions.
 Thirteen years after the ECA’s establishment, there is still a marked dearth of professional training in the field of competition protection.

 Shaheen also says however that without an active role in stopping harmful business deals, all this required expertise’s benefits can go to waste.
 “Why study and analyze the deal if there is no real power to stop it?” she asks.